 Pro Tip #3 – It’s Not All about Your Breast Cancer

 Your life insurance outcome isn’t all about your breast cancer or your age.
 In fact, your entire health history and your lifestyle choices will be just as important.

-Lifestyle: Are you at a healthy weight?
+Lifestyle: Are you at a healthy weight or do you have some pounds to lose?
 Are you active or mostly sedentary?
 Do you have high risk hobbies like riding a motorcycle or climbing mountains?

 Is your job risky like that of a fireman or pilot?
 Do you have any “Driving under the Influence” (DUI) convictions?

 General Health: What is your overall health?
 Do you have any other systemic illnesses or chronic health conditions?
 Do you have Parkinson’s disease, diabetes, heart disease, etc.?
 Have you ever been diagnosed with another type of cancer such as thyroid cancer?
 Do you take maintenance medications?
 Are you being treated for any mental conditions such as depression or bipolar disorder?

 Tobacco Use – Do you smoke even one cigarette per day, week, or month?
 If you are a former smoker, has it been more than 12 months since your last cigarette?
 Do you use other tobacco products?

 It shouldn’t be surprising that cigarette smoking is not viewed positively by insurance companies.